OlatunjiM1A/Linux-command-mastery-challenge/day-04-filesystem-search/commands.md

    larger than 1MB).
 Good for tracking down unusually large files eating up disk space.

-4. **find -mtime** — Filters results by when a file was last modified, measured in days.
-Useful for finding recently changed files, which can also matter when investigating unexpected activity.
+4. **find -mtime** — It find files based on when they last modified, it is measured in days.
+It is useful for finding recently changed files.

-5. **find -perm** — Filters results by permission mode, letting you find files with a specific, sometimes risky, permission setting (like world-writable files).
+5. **find -perm** — it finds result by permission mode, majorly by their Linux permission

-6. **locate** — Searches a prebuilt index of the filesystem for a filename, which makes it much faster than find.
-The trade-off is it only knows about files that existed the last time the index was updated.
+6. **locate** — It searches a prebuilt index of the filesystem for a filename, it makes it much faster than find. it only knows about files that existed the last time the index was updated.

 7. **updatedb** — Manually refreshes the index that locate searches against.
 Needed if you've just created a file and locate isn't finding it yet.

-8. **du** — Reports disk usage, showing how much space files and directories are taking up, broken down item by item.
+8. **du** — It shows how much storage space files and directries are using.

-9. **du -sh** — Same as du, but summarized into a single total (-s) and shown in human-readable units like K, M, G (-h) instead of raw bytes.
+9. **du -sh** — Same as du, but summarized into a single total (-s) and shown in human-readable.

-10. **df -h** — Shows disk space usage and availability for entire mounted filesystems, in human-readable format.
-This is what tells you how much free space is left on a drive, not just inside one folder.
+10. **df -h** — It shows how much disk space is available and being used on your storage/filesystems in a human readable format.